Kitten Updates

 What Now?

 Did you come here first but want to learn more about the process of adopting a Ragdoll kitten?
 Please refer back to our Home page to learn more about the adoption process! :) We are located in the Vancouver, WA area but most of our kitties have gone to homes in the Portland, OR area.
-We have also had kitties go as far north as above Seattle, WA and as far south as the central coast of California!
+We have also had kitties go as far north as Vancouver Island in Canada, as far south as the central coast of California and we even had a pair go out to Wyoming!
 I can help connect you to a reputable flight nanny if you do not live close to our Ragdoll cattery in Vancouver, Washington. :)